 No human can do that.
-With that sort of activity it becomes overtly obvious to eBay that you’re account is either being hacked all over the world, or you’re using a bank of proxies to do your buying and selling.
+With that sort of activity, it becomes overtly obvious to eBay that your account is either being hacked all over the world, or you’re using a bank of proxies to do your buying and selling.

 The issue with eBay is that you’re accessing a single account.

-If you want to use a proxies (which I do recommend) keep the number of IPs per account to 1-2 proxies.
-Make sure these proxy IP addresses stay the same, or are at least consistent enough that they won’t trigger eBay.
-Many ISPs use Dynamic IPs, which means they constantly change.
+If you want to use a proxy (which I do recommend) keep the number of IPs per account to 1-2 proxies.
+Make sure these proxy IP addresses stay the same or are at least consistent enough that they won’t trigger eBay.
+Many ISPs use dynamic IPs, which means they constantly change.

 If this is your case, email eBay to ask what the best solution is, and use their response to help you figure out a day-to-day plan for your Dynamic IP, but also use the response for your proxy plan.

-The second solution: If you want to use multiple IPs, create multiple accounts.
-This can get tricky because theoretically each account has to be linked to a human, and if you list the same identifiers on multiple accounts eBay will link all those together, and instead of getting one account banned all of them will be shut down.
+If you want to use multiple IPs, create multiple accounts.
+This can get tricky because theoretically, each account has to be linked to a human, and if you list the same identifiers on multiple accounts eBay will link all those together, and instead of getting one account banned all of them will be shut down.